dieterich-lab/Baltica/README.md

 - (optional) Clone baltica to keep changes under version control
 - set the configuration file
 - run baltica
-	- (optional) QC
+	- (optional) quality control
 	- DJU workflows
-	- de novo transcripomics
+	- de novo transcripts
 	- Analysis

 If Baltica or snakemake is not in your $PATH use